SolastaMods/SolastaUnfinishedBusiness/Documentation/FightingStyles.md

 # 11. - Lunger [UB]

-Your melee weapon reach increases by 5 ft while wielding a weapon without the heavy tag and no other weapon or shield.
+Your melee weapon reach increases by 5 ft as long as wielding a weapon without the heavy tag and your other hand is free.

 # 12. - Protection [SOL]